 How to Write a Methodology Section for Your Dissertation

 Any research work requires a methodology section, which becomes a headache even for the most experienced students.
-Even professional writers often struggle with this section, so it is not surprising that so many scholars are looking for manuals and guidelines on completing a methodology part.
+Even professional writers often struggle with this section, so it is not surprising that so many scholars are looking for manuals and guidelines on completing a methodology section.
+By teaching you how to write a methodology we already provide a great help with research paper and dissertation writing.

 Basically, it helps with understanding a philosophical background behind the research methods you have chosen for your study.
 This chapter aims to show what qualitative and quantitative techniques of collecting data you have used throughout your research and why.